brotkrueml/schema/Documentation/Introduction/Index.rst

 The defined structured data is embedded on a web page in `JSON-LD <https://json-ld.org/>`__ markup and can be checked with Google's `Structured Data Testing Tool <https://search.google.com/structured-data/testing-tool>`__.

+There are also browser extensions available which ease the testing of the markup, e.g.
+`Structured Data Testing Tool <https://chrome.google.com/webstore/detail/structured-data-testing-t/kfdjeigpgagildmolfanniafmplnplpl>`__ for Chrome.

 Current limitations
 ===================